Engee documentation

 Code generation for Arduino (PWM signal generation)

-In this example we will show you how to generate programme code in Engee to generate a PWM signal on the Arduino platform.
+In this example, we will show how software code for PWM generation on the Arduino platform can be generated in Engee.

 Introduction

-There are many ways to create a pulse width modulated (PWM) signal.
-We will implement a model from basic components, as similar as possible to the demo example arduino_blink.
-That is, we are going to control the time delay between the on and off events of the LED.
+There are many ways to create a pulse width modulated signal (PWM).
+We are implementing a basic component model that is as similar as possible to the demo example. arduino_blink.
+That is, we have to manage the time delay between the events of turning on and off the LED.

-• Compare a smoothly varying analogue signal with a sawtooth signal and switch the diode at the moment of intersection
+• Compare a smoothly changing analog signal with a sawtooth signal and switch the diode at the moment of intersection

-• Use one of the inbuilt functions of Arduino
+• Use one of the built-in Arduino functions

 Platform preparation

-For this example we need an Arduino-compatible platform (Uno, Leonardo, Iskra, etc.) and a suitable USB cable.
-You will also need to install the Arduino IDE on your computer, find and install additional drivers (if necessary) and connect the existing board via USB.
+For this example, we will need an Arduino-compatible platform (Uno, Leonardo, Iskra, and others) and a suitable USB cable.
+You will also need to install the [Arduino IDE] environment on your computer (https://www.arduino.cc/en/software ), find and supply additional драйверы (if necessary) and connect the existing board via the USB port.

 image_2.png

-The interface of the model is the same as in the example arduino_blink.
-At each step of the computation it:
+The interface of the model is the same as the interface in the example arduino_blink.
+At each step of the calculations, she:

-1. switches the state of the LED using the output of out_LED_BUILTIN (initially equal to 1, changes to "opposite" with each cycle),
+1. Switches the LED status using the output out_LED_BUILTIN (initially equal to 1, it changes to the "opposite" with each cycle),

-2. returns the time delay value to Arduino using the output param_WAIT_MS (value in milliseconds).
+2. Returns the Arduino time delay value using the output param_WAIT_MS (value in milliseconds).

 image_2.png

-The RMS will change in a sine wave with the frequency set in the block Sine.
-The maximum value is set as amplitude in the same block, and the offset set there allows the delay value to never become less than 0, which would cause an error on the Arduino platform and stop the programme execution.
+The borehole will vary along a sinusoid with the frequency set in the block.
+Sine.
+The maximum value is set as the amplitude of the same block, and the offset set there allows the delay value to never become less than 0, which will cause an error on the Arduino platform and stop the program execution.

-It is with the help of the value param_WAIT_MS that we will control the pulse width, switching on and off the "on-board" LED of the Arduino platform with pulses of different lengths.
+It is by using the value param_WAIT_MS we will control the pulse frequency by turning on and off the "on-board" LED of the Arduino platform with pulses of different lengths.

-PWM-signal is characterised by the fact that during a fixed period $T_d$ it changes state 1 and state 0, the duration of which in total is equal to $T_d$, but the ratio of which is changed using the parameter $w$ (pulse width).
+The PWM signal is characterized by the fact that during a fixed period it changes state 1 and the condition 0, the duration of which is equal in total to , but the ratio of which is changed using the parameter (borehole).

 image.png

-We will use this signal to simulate the smooth control of LED brightness on the Arduino platform.
+We will use this signal to simulate smooth LED brightness control on the Arduino platform.

 Data type conversion

-For the most part, the Engee model blocks are directly reflected in the code for Arduino.
+Basically, the blocks of the Engee model are directly reflected in the code for Arduino.
 Not all platforms use the same C/C++ language standards.
-Naturally, you always have to think about low-level implementation details when creating code.
+Naturally, when creating code, you always have to think about low-level implementation details.

-In this example, the problem we overcome in Engee is automatic type conversion.
+In this example, the problem that we overcome in Engee is automatic typecasting.
 On the Arduino platform:

-• When adding a boolean data type to a numeric data type, the output is boolean
+• When adding a Boolean data type with a numeric one, the output is a Boolean

-• When adding a double data type to an unsigned integer, the output is an unsigned integer (the sine wave does not work correctly unless a special data type is specified).
+• When adding the double data type with an unsigned integer, the output is an unsigned integer (the operation of the sine wave turns out to be incorrect if you do not specify a special data type)

 image_3.png

-Therefore, we need to envisage how the operation of data types will manifest itself in C code, and configure the model blocks (marked with green ticks) accordingly:
+Therefore, we need to anticipate how the data types will work in the C code, and adjust the model blocks (marked with green checkmarks) accordingly:

-• The Constant block should return a data type Float32
+• Blocks Constant must return the data type Float32

-• The Compare To Zero block should return not bool, but rather uint8
+• Block Compare To Zero must not return bool, and uint8

 All these settings are set in the corresponding blocks.
-Sometimes these problems can be solved by using Data Type Conversion blocks, such conversions are also passed into the generated code.
+Sometimes these problems can be solved with the help of blocks.
+Data Type Conversion such transformations also go into the generated source code.

-In our case it is worth considering that Arduino runs on its own clock frequency, and different commands can be executed for different number of clock cycles.
-In order to rely on real physical time, it is better to create a template for code generation based on a real-time system.
+In our case, it is worth considering that the Arduino operates at its own clock frequency, and different commands can be executed in different numbers of cycles.
+To rely on real physical time, it is better to create a template for code generation based on a real-time system.

 Nevertheless, we can already show how our solution will work.